rafaelstjf/HP2NET/README.md

 #### Environment file

 The environment file contains all the environment variables (like module files used in Slurm) used during the workflow execution, including the Python Path.
-It's very important to set the workflow's absolute path in the Python Path present in this file.
+The workflow is automatically add its path to the ``PYTHONPATH``.
 Example:

 ```sh
 module load python/3.8.2